 Request Your Free Business Law Consultation Today

 At Pike & Lustig, LLP, our team has extensive experience handling all aspects of Florida construction law.
 If your company is involved construction litigation, we are ready to help.
-From our offices in West Palm Beach and Miami, we represent firms throughout South Florida, including in Coral Springs, Pompano Beach and Oakland Park.
+From our offices in West Palm Beach, Wellington and Miami, we represent firms throughout South Florida, including in Coral Springs, Pompano Beach and Oakland Park.